Connect with us

 In a public statement released on his blog, President-Elect Baiyu Liu claimed his use of the phrase ‘Allahu Akbar’ “was in no way meant to be offensive but expressed my personal belief in religious diversity on our university campuses, and the urgent need to tackle hatred wherever we see it.”

-Liu stated:
+Liu later stated:

 “Roar News’ claims take my statements out of context.
 I stated in my manifesto that I pledged to tackle Islamophobia, and as a person of faith for whom religion is very close to my heart, I strongly disagree with the characterisation of phrases relating to religion as being offensive.”

-Liu’s spokesman later elucidated on this saying: “This response on the personal blog is not an admission of saying the specific phrase ‘Allahu Akbar’, but instead a reflection of Mr. Liu’s deep personal opinion in opposition to Islamophobia and all forms of religious and racial discrimination.”
+Liu’s spokesman later elucidated on this, saying: “This response on the personal blog is not an admission of saying the specific phrase ‘Allahu Akbar’, but instead a reflection of Mr. Liu’s deep personal opinion in opposition to Islamophobia and all forms of religious and racial discrimination.”

 “We were deeply disturbed”, stated the KCL Islamic Society, adding that use of the phrase could reinforce “harmful stereotypes” and contribute to the “normalisation of Islamophobia.”